Tech-FZ/EmuGUI/README.md

 5. Install Qt from the following [site](https://www.qt.io/download-open-source?__hstc=152220518.4df0e407aa37c96fa5547ca135b274e3.1659787309440.1659787309440.1659787309440.1&__hssc=152220518.1.1659787309441&__hsfp=1951994995&hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5) (you need a Qt account for that)
 6. You only need the Qt Creator.
 7. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git`
+8. As you already have the terminal open, install (lib)xcb-cursor0.
+Commands for that can be found on [Installation (Linux)](#installation-linux).
-8. Open Visual Studio Code in that folder.
+9. Open Visual Studio Code in that folder.
-9. Open a terminal WITHIN VS Code and type: `python3 -m pip install --upgrade pip venv`
+10. Open a terminal WITHIN VS Code and type: `python3 -m pip install --upgrade pip venv`
-10. After that is done, type: `python3 -m venv your-venv-name`.
+11. After that is done, type: `python3 -m venv your-venv-name`.
 OUTSIDE of the code folder.
 That's why Git is only going to be used to clone the code, but not to commit - that's to be done manually.
-11. Wait until VS Code notices your venv and select it.
+12. Wait until VS Code notices your venv and select it.
 You might need to restart the editor for it to recognize your virtual environment after it has been created.
-12. With your virtual environment selected, try to run a Python script.
+13. With your virtual environment selected, try to run a Python script.
 If it throws an error, that's okay.
 We just need to activate the venv anyway.
-13. Within the terminal VS Code just opened, type: `pip install --upgrade pip PyInstaller PySide6 python-magic requests python-dateutil psutil pyqtdarktheme`
+14. Within the terminal VS Code just opened, type: `pip install --upgrade pip PyInstaller PySide6 python-magic requests python-dateutil psutil pyqtdarktheme`
-14. After this is done, run the main.py script.
+15. After this is done, run the main.py script.
-15. To compile the program for users who don't have Python installed, type: `PyInstaller --onefile .\emugui.py`
+16. To compile the program for users who don't have Python installed, type: `PyInstaller --onefile .\emugui.py`
-16. After that is finished, copy the code into the dist folder PyInstaller created.
+17. After that is finished, copy the code into the dist folder PyInstaller created.
-17. Run the executable in the dist folder.
+18. Run the executable in the dist folder.
 If your antivirus puts it into quarantine, don't worry as this should be a false positive and restore it.
-18. If it works, have fun!
+19. If it works, have fun!
 If not, try to start again from number 9.

 ## Building on Linux (Anaconda)